 It is tempting to think of Ashtottari as a replacement for Vimshottari, but classical practice treats it more like a second timing lens.
 A skilled astrologer often computes both calendars and then asks which one is speaking more clearly for the chart in front of them.

 Vimshottari is the default in modern Parashari practice because it is described in greatest detail in the available texts and because it covers the full 120-year cycle elegantly through the Moon's nakshatra.
-Ashtottari is invoked in specific situations — when Rahu's placement in the chart meets a classical activation condition, when regional tradition assigns it primacy, or when the Vimshottari calendar's event windows feel oddly off-beat against the life actually being lived.
-Many Bengali astrologers, for instance, will pull up Ashtottari as routinely as a Tamil astrologer reaches for the Vimshottari pratyantar.
+Ashtottari is invoked in specific situations: when Rahu's placement meets the classical activation condition, when a regional lineage gives it priority, or when the Vimshottari event windows feel oddly off-beat against the life actually being lived.
+In that role it is not a rival clock so much as a second timing lens.

 The single most cited rule about Ashtottari Dasha is the condition under which it becomes applicable.
 Different texts phrase the condition slightly differently, but the central idea is consistent.
 Ashtottari is activated when Rahu's relationship to the Lagna lord meets a specific geometric requirement at birth.